woltapp/wolt_modal_sheet/README.md

 ## CupertinoApp support

-Some Material widgets that we use in the package reads material localisations information from the widget tree.
-Since, Material localisations are not available in `CupertinoApp` by default, it causes an error.
-To prevent that;
-if you are using `CupertinoApp` instead of `MaterialApp`, please add default material localization delegate to your app:
+In the package, certain Material widgets rely on retrieving Material localizations information from the widget tree.
+However, Material localizations are not inherently available in CupertinoApp, leading to potential errors.
+To mitigate this issue, if your application utilizes CupertinoApp rather than MaterialApp, it is needed to incorporate a default Material localization delegate into your application configuration.

 ```dart
 CupertinoApp(